Pesticides and Your Health

 Acetylcholine is the major neurotransmitter in the brain and what Dr. Sherry Rogers calls our primary happy hormone.
-It is the basic chemical that makes the brain, all the nerves and the muscles work.
+It is the basic chemical that makes the brain, all the nerves, and the muscles work.
 Pesticides disrupt this hormone.
-Acetylcholine also controls our fight or flight response, also known as the stress response system.
+Acetylcholine also controls our autonomic nervous system, which includes the sympathetic and parasympathetic nervous systems.
 When pesticides inhibit acetylcholinesterase, then high levels of acetylcholine build up and trigger the body to remain in the fight or flight state.
-This causes the continuous release of norepinephrine, adrenalin and cortisol, which among other things causes high levels of anxiety, increase heart rate, nervousness, insomnia, irritability and can ultimately cause burn out of the adrenal glands.
+This causes the continuous release of norepinephrine, adrenalin. and cortisol, which among other things causes high levels of anxiety, increase heart rate, nervousness, insomnia, irritability. and can ultimately cause burn out of the adrenal glands.

 They also inhibit the conversion of tryptophan into serotonin, our natural antidepressant, which leads to insufficient levels of serotonin and ultimately depression.

-Organophosphate pesticides are taken directly into our nervous system (the brain, spinal cord, and long nerves) and then transformed into chlorpyrifos-oxon, which is actually 3000 times more potent than the original compound.
+Organophosphate pesticides are taken directly into our nervous system (the brain, spinal cord, and long nerves).
+The organophosphate known as chlorpyrifos is transformed into chlorpyrifos-oxon when the body breaks it down, which is actually 3000 times more potent than the original compound.

 Then what is frequently done is to mix organophosphate pesticides with organochloride pesticides and then they disrupt norepinephrine and dopamine as well as serotonin, which also results in anxiety and depression, as well as addiction and many other physical and emotional health problems.